Halifax Explosion: Background

 Dartmouth lies on the east shore of Halifax Harbour, and Halifax is on the west shore.
 By 1917, "Halifax's inner harbour had become a principal assembly point for merchant convoys leaving for Britain and France."
 Halifax and Dartmouth had thrived during times of war; the harbour was one of the British Royal Navy's most important bases in North America, a centre for wartime trade, and a home to privateers who harried the British Empire's enemies during the American Revolution, the Napoleonic Wars, and the War of 1812.

-The completion of the Intercolonial Railway and its Deep Water Terminal in 1880 allowed for increased steamship trade and led to accelerated development of the port area, but Halifax faced an economic downturn in the 1890s as local factories struggled to compete with businesses in central Canada.
-The British garrison left the city in late 1905 and early 1906.
-The Canadian government took over the Halifax Dockyard (now CFB Halifax) from the Royal Navy.
-This dockyard later became the command centre of the Royal Canadian Navy upon its founding in 1910.
+The completion of the Intercolonial Railway and its Deep Water Terminal in 1880 allowed for increased steamship trade and led to accelerated development of the port area, The British garrison left the city in late 1905 and early 1906, and the Canadian government took over the Halifax Dockyard (now CFB Halifax).
+This dockyard later became the command centre of the Royal Canadian Navy (RCN) on its founding in 1910.

 Just before the First World War, the Canadian government began a determined, costly effort to develop the harbour and waterfront facilities.
 The outbreak of the war brought Halifax back to prominence.
-As the Royal Canadian Navy had virtually no seaworthy ships of its own, the Royal Navy assumed responsibility for maintaining Atlantic trade routes by re-adopting Halifax as its North American base of operations.
-In 1915, management of the harbour fell under the control of the Royal Canadian Navy; by 1917 there was a growing naval fleet in Halifax, including patrol ships, tugboats, and minesweepers.
+As the RCN had virtually no seaworthy ships of its own, the Royal Navy assumed responsibility for maintaining Atlantic trade routes by readopting Halifax as its North American base of operations.
+In 1915, management of the harbour fell under the control of the RCN; by 1917, the naval fleet in Halifax was growing, including patrol ships, tugboats, and minesweepers.

 The population of Halifax/Dartmouth had increased to between 60,000 and 65,000 people by 1917.
 Convoys carried men, animals, and supplies to the European theatre of war.
-The two main points of departure were in Nova Scotia at Sydney, on Cape Breton Island, and Halifax.
+The two main points of departure were in Nova Scotia at Sydney on Cape Breton Island and Halifax.
 Hospital ships brought the wounded to the city, so a new military hospital was constructed.

-The success of German U-boat attacks on ships crossing the Atlantic Ocean led the Allies to institute a convoy system to reduce losses while transporting goods and soldiers to Europe.
-Merchant ships gathered at Bedford Basin on the northwestern end of the harbour, which was protected by two sets of anti-submarine nets and guarded by patrol ships of the Royal Canadian Navy.
+The success of German Untersee-boat attacks on ships crossing the Atlantic Ocean led the Allies to institute a convoy system to reduce losses while transporting goods and soldiers to Europe.
+Merchant ships gathered at Bedford Basin on the northwestern end of the harbour, which was protected by two sets of anti-submarine nets and guarded by patrol ships of the RCN.

 The convoys departed under the protection of British cruisers and destroyers.
 A large army garrison protected the city with forts, gun batteries, and anti-submarine nets.
 These factors drove a major military, industrial, and residential expansion of the city, and the weight of goods passing through the harbour increased nearly ninefold.
 All neutral ships bound for ports in North America were required to report to Halifax for inspection.